-Pure Blue Japan have been pushing the bounds with texture, weave and dye since their inception.
-Demonstrating their understanding and mastery of complicated loom techniques and dyeing expertise here with a heavyweight 18oz double indigo denim rope dyed to perfection.
+Pure Blue Japan display their mastery of complicated loom techniques and dyeing expertise here with a heavyweight, 18oz double indigo denim.

 STYLE/FIT: Relaxed tapered